symfony/symfony-docs/reference/configuration/framework.rst

 ......

 **type**: ``float`` **default**: ``0.1`` (must be between 0.0 and 1.0)

-.. versionadded:: 5.2

-    The ``jitter`` option was introduced in Symfony 5.2.

 This option adds some randomness to the delay.
 It's useful to avoid sending multiple requests to the server at the exact same time.
 The randomness is